Visit Hatillo for a Cheese Making Tour

 I knew that Puerto Rico has a thriving dairy industry, but I had never really given it much thought.
 But cheese is made from milk, and I love cheese … so when I learned about a cheese-making tour offered by Quesos Vaca Negra … it piqued my interest.

 The town of Hatillo is located on the north coast, about 1 hour west of San Juan.
 It is the Dairy Capital of Puerto Rico, with almost as many cows as people!
 The town produces about ⅓ of all the milk consumed in Puerto Rico.
-So it only makes sense that you will find the Quesos Vaca Negra cheese company in Hatillo, right next to a dairy farm.
+So it only makes sense that you will find the Quesos Vaca Negra cheese company in Hatillo.

-Quesos Vaca Negra makes five types of artisanal cheeses, and then flavors them differently.
+Quesos Vaca Negra makes differnt types of artisanal cheeses, and then flavors them differently.
 They open their "cheese factory" to the public, not only to learn about cheese-making but also to participate.
-I have been to a few cheese factory tours where you watch them make cheese, but I had never made it myself.

-We got to Hatillo a little before the tour was scheduled, so we had some time to drive around and see a little bit of the town and the lovely rolling hills filled with with spotted Holstein cows — cows in the fields, cows in the barns, cows getting milked — and to get stuck behind the milk trucks and farm equipment going from farm to farm on narrow, winding roads.
+We got to Hatillo a little before the tour was scheduled, so we had some time to drive around and see a little bit of the town and the lovely rolling hills filled with with spotted Holstein cows.

 As it turns out, Puerto Rico dairy cows are "free range" and hormone-free.
 They produce high-quality milk, but less of it (as compared to the same type of cows in the States), due to heat stress.

-The milk was already in the 400-liter heating tray, and the cheese cultures and coagulant had been added earlier in the morning.
-Wanda explained the process, and then let us feel the cheese at this step.
-It was the consistency of a soft flan or a firm pudding.
+The milk was already in the heating tray, and the cheese cultures and coagulant had been added earlier in the morning.
+Wanda explained the process, and then let us feel,taste and help cut it into curds.

 After our cheese tasting, it was back into the prep room, where we saw that the soft curds had transformed into clumps of thicker curds.
 Now it was time for us to make our personalized cheeses.

-The tour includes making a 1-pound cheese wheel and the cheese tasting.
-The price of this tour is $60/person — each person makes their own cheese wheel.
-They also offer it for $80/couple — but you make a single 1-pound cheese wheel between the two of you.
-They take cash or credit cards.
+The tour includes making a 2-pound cheese wheel and the cheese tasting.
+You can have each person makes their own cheese wheel or a couple can do it together, but you make a single 2-pound cheese wheel between the two of you.

-Currently, tours are offered on Friday and Saturday from 8:30am to about noon.
-Reservations (a least a week in advance) are required.
+Currently, tours are offered on Saturday at 2pm.
+Reservations are required.
+Quesos Vaca Negra book it .
 They may have more tours in the summer months if there is more demand.
 They may also do tours for groups on other days.

 The cheese that you make has to age at least 2 months.
 So, you either have to go back and get it, or they can arrange to ship it to you for an additional charge.

-Kids have to be at least 7 years old to go on the tour.
-Younger kids will get bored.
+Kids have to be at least 6 years old to go on the tour.
+Younger kids may get bored.

 The tour is in Spanish, but they can do a bi-lingual tour.
 Request that when you make your reservation.
 If you need an English-only tour, you can arrange a private tour.

-Quesos Vaca Negra is located at Carr 492 KM 0.1, Bo Copaz, Sec Lechuga in Hatillo.
+Quesos Vaca Negra is located at Carr 493 KM 0.7, in Hatillo.
 From San Juan, take Route 22 west until it ends on Route 2.
-Continue on Route 2 to Route 130 in Hatillo.
-Turn left (south) onto Route 130.
-Continue on Route 130 and make a left onto Road 492.
-Their building is just a little way up on the left.
-There is a big water tank painted like a black and white spotted cow in the field next to their building.
+Turn right (east) on Route 2 and then a quick right onto RT 493.
 They have free parking in front and in back of the building.